– To be launched in 2020, the next generation Honda City could also get a hybrid powertrain.

 New Honda City 2020 Specifications

-The next city sedan will be equipped with BSIV compliant engines, which are likely to be enhanced version of the 1.5-litre i-VTEC petrol and 1.5-litre i-DTEC diesel units.
+The next-generation City sedan will be equipped with BSVI compliant engines, which are likely to be enhanced version of the 1.5-litre i-VTEC petrol and 1.5-litre i-DTEC diesel units.
 If reports are to be believed, the company has already started testing the BSVI compliant diesel engine.
-Adding to it, Japanese automaker could also launch the hybrid version of the next-generation Honda City.
+Japanese automaker has also started working on the petrol-hybrid version of the sedan.
+It will be a mild-hybrid alternative and won’t be as costlier as the fully-fledged hybrid technology, which is available in the City sold abroad.
+The decision on mild-hybrid tech for Honda City 2020 is yet to be finalised and will depend on the government’s auto policy on future mobility.
 The company is also considering offering a CVT option in the diesel-powered model.

 In current form, the 1.5-litre i-DTEC engine offers 99bhp of power and 200Nm of torque.
 On the other side, the gasoline unit – 1.5-litre i-VTEC unit churns out 118bhp of power and 145Nm of torque.
 Transmission options include a 6-speed manual and a 6-speed CVT automatic unit with paddle shifters.